COVID-19: What People with Cancer Should Know

 If I have cancer now or had it in the past, should I get a COVID-19 vaccine?

 Yes.
-The Centers for Disease Control (CDC) and Prevention recommends that everyone age 5 and older get a primary COVID-19 vaccine series.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination, including all primary series doses and boosters.
 That includes most people with underlying medical conditions, including cancer.

 If you recently received cancer treatment that suppresses the immune system—such as chemotherapy, a stem cell or bone marrow transplant, or cell therapy—your doctor may suggest that you wait until your immune system has recovered before you get vaccinated.
 Or your doctor may suggest that you wait a few weeks after vaccination to get immunosuppressive treatment.